Noahscratch493/CommandOS/README.md

 <a href="https://www.instructables.com/How-to-Make-a-OS-in-Batch-Language/" target="_blank">Made it on Instructables</a>

 When Starting Up, You May see a "Windows Protected your PC" Message.
-Click More Info and Run Anyways to Start CommandOS Pro/Pro Max.
+Click More Info and Run Anyways to Start CommandOS.

 ## Links:
 <a href="https://github.com/Noahscratch493/CommandOS/wiki/" target="_blank">CommandOS Wiki</a>